9 frequently asked questions about phantom stock plans

 - Should participants receive the base value of the units or only participate in growth over and above the base value?

-- Are there targets in mind for what the benefits from the plan should be worth to an executive in five, 10 or 15 years given certain performance assumptions?
+- Are there targets in mind for what the benefits from the plan should be worth to an executive in three, five, 10 or 15 years given certain performance assumptions?

 - How frequently will phantom units be granted (e.g., a single upfront grant or annual grants)?